neptune-ai/neptune-notebooks/packages/neptune-extension/README.md

 Run `npm run start-nb` to build and put webpack in watch mode.

-Create a symlink to `./dist/nbextension/neptune-notebook.js` from something like this:
+Create a symlink to `dist/nbextension/neptune-notebook.js` from something like this:

 * Unix `~/.local/share/jupyter/nbextensions/`.
 * Mac OS `~/Library/Jupyter/nbextensions/`

+Make sure that symlink is not relative.
 Hint: The nbextension is an AMD module.